cllom/Data_Science/README.md

 # Data_Science
-This repository contains, standard codes and programs on Data Science, Data Analysis and Data Visualization.
+This repository contains, standard codes and programs on Data Science, Data Analytics and Data Visualization.